Paul Johnson Positive Ageing Award returns in 2026

-The Paul Johnson Positive Ageing Award celebrates outstanding individuals in the aged care sector who have demonstrated exceptional leadership, innovation, and impact in promoting positive ageing for older Australians.
+The Paul Johnson Award presented by BallyCara returns to celebrate outstanding individuals who have demonstrated exceptional leadership, innovation, and impact in promoting positive ageing for older Australians.

 Eldercare's Bernard Morrison is 2025's Paul Johnson Award Winner